clubcapra/markhor/README.md

 ## Overview

-Docker have been tested on linux only.
-All the code have been installed in a docker in a two step process.
-There is "base" which contains all the dependecies and files that doesn't change often.
+Docker has been tested on Linux only.
+All the code has been installed in a docker in a two step process.
+There is "base" which contains all the dependencies and files that doesn't change often.
 Then there is "marhor" which contains the code of the robot.
-This way, the building time of markhor is shorter.
+This way, the building time of "markhor" is shorter.

-In github, the "base" is only updated if the file "Dockerfile.base" have been changed.
+In github, the "base" is only updated if the file "Dockerfile. base" has been changed.
 The "markhor" is updated at each commit/push.

 ## Usage